sinakaramiyan/EducationLMS/core/educationalapp/templates/meetbased/README.md

 ___

 ### STUDENT.Page2 : Course detail page
-This page is main page of detail course page that explain course and can join course in this page and in readme file see section 'Page2 : course detail page
+This page is main page of detail course page that explain course and can join course in this page.
 > [!Note]
 > Html file for this page located in student folder and named **coursedetail.html**